-Grammar is a key part of the English language, and even native speakers need help, especially in English writing.
-The topic of this blog post covers the writing part of English.
-Grammarly is a popular writing assistant tool, while Linguix is a new grammar checker with many similar features.
-How do both differ in 2021?
+Grammar is a vital part of the English language, and even native speakers need help, especially in writing.
+Grammarly is a popular writing assistant, while Linguix is a new grammar checker.
+How do both differ?
 The blog post covers Grammarly vs. Linguix.